KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/multisignature-transaction-creation-and-walkthrough.md

 ## Introduction

 Multisignature (multisig) is a technology used to increase the number of signatures required for a transaction from an address.
-This provides an adiditional layer of security to cryptocurrency transactions.
+This provides an additional layer of security to cryptocurrency transactions.

 In this guide we demonstrate the creation and usage of a `2of2` multisignature wallet.
 We use two nodes with the KMD main chain.